The Hidden Risks of Volunteer Face Painting at Events (Vancouver Safety Guide for Organizers)

 Contaminated water being used throughout the event

 This can lead to the spread of bacteria, viruses, and skin infections — especially at high-volume events.
+For a deeper look at how these risks play out at larger gatherings, read our guide on understanding the risks and liability of face painting at Vancouver community events.

 Skin Reactions & Unsafe Products